FIRE-WATER799/MindustryPluginTemplate/README.md

 Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
 List your currently installed plugins/mods by running the `mods` command.

+### Updating Dependencies

+By default, this template depends on the latest (stable) release of Mindustry.
+Gradle caches the JARs it fetches; to refresh them, run: `./gradlew --refresh-dependencies jar`